thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+05/30/21 Version 64 of the dataset.
+We have reached the 1 billion tweets milestone.
+Daily data has been added for 5/29, 5/28, and 5/27.

 05/27/21 Daily data (under the /dailies/ folder) has been added for 5/26 and 5/25, note that some tweets will bleed into the following day due to different timezones captured.

 05/25/21 Daily data (under the /dailies/ folder) has been added for 5/24 and 5/23, note that some tweets will bleed into the following day due to different timezones captured.